All Episodes

 Did everybody forget the sources in Watergate deep throat?

-I'm sorry, it's not the information you wanted out there, but just like in the case of Watergate and in the case of Obama trying to influence is Israel's election, you know, they're just mad they got exposed.
+I'm sorry, it's not the information you wanted out there, but just like in the case of Watergate and in the case of Obama trying to influence Israel's election, you know, they're just mad they got exposed.

 And it was the same president that was laughing.

-Just two weeks before the election.
+Remember, the president was laughing just two weeks before the election.

 Donald, I recommend you stop whining.